Beam Particle Identification and Tagging of Incompletely Stripped Heavy Beams with HEIST: HEIST Construction and Operation

 Here, $x_A=9$ mm is the distance between the Frisch grid and the anode PCB boards, $d=1$ mm is the wire pitch, and $r=38~\mu$m is the radius of the Frisch grid wires, shown in Fig \ref{fig:IcSchematic}.
-This provides a value of $\gamma$ = 0.026, effectively suppressing the dependence anode signals on the position of the positive ion space charge.
+This provides a value of $\gamma$ = 0.026, effectively suppressing the dependence of the anode signals on the position of the positive ions in the detector.

 If the anode were fully shielded, then no electrons would make it past the grid to the anode.
-The shielding of the anode to the positive space charge must be balanced against the need for most produced electrons to reach the anode.
+The shielding of the anode to the positive space charge must be balanced against the need for most electrons to reach the anode.
 The proportion of electrons collected on the anode is roughly equal to the proportion of field lines that bypass the Fricsh grid, and terminate on the anode.
 Bunemann calculated the condition for the relative field strengths in the anode, $E_A$, and cathode, $E_C$, drift regions where all field lines by-pass the Frish grid \cite{bunemann1949design}: